Charlie-Giese/sigtool/README.md

 # sigtool

 **sigtool** is a lightweight Python 3 library for basic digital signal processing (DSP), built with simplicity and clean structure in mind.
-It is intended as a demonstration of good object-oriented programming practices in Python, particularly for use cases where Python is an auxiliary tool in a systems-level environment.

 ## Features